johnnyshankman/hihat/README.md

 Every time you boot the app from then on in, it'll load your library automagically!

+If you ever need to update your library, simply reimport. *hihat* will only import new files, and will update any metadata changes.
+This process is quick and takes about 1min per 10,000 songs in your library (100k songs = 10mins of processing).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->